Best Glucosamine for Dogs

 What’s really a great ingredient is the devil’s claw – a natural joint support that also is an analgesic to help your dog’s joint pain subside.
 This is a perfect way to soothe the issues of a senior pupper.
 And all this in a delicious chew they won’t know is so good for them!

 The unique formula of Doggie Dailies combines six active ingredients into one powerful hip and joint supplement: glucosamine, chondroitin, MSM, coenzyme Q10, hyaluronic acid, and Yucca Schidigera.
 The CoQ10 alleviates symptoms of arthritis and improves energy levels, hyaluronic acid makes joint fluid thicker and thus provides more cushioning for the joints, and the medicinal Yucca plant has powerful anti-inflammatory and anti-arthritic effects.
-Not to mention that, in addition to their potent formula, these soft chews are easy to administer – they are essentially chicken flavored treats, just loaded with beneficial ingredients for your pet’s health.
+Not to mention that, in addition to their potent formula, these soft chews are easy to administer – they are essentially flavored treats (pick between chicken or peanut butter flavor), just loaded with beneficial ingredients for your pet’s health.
 And best of all, the added Q10 will help keep their skin and coat healthy and shiny!
 Great for show dogs in particular.
+This product is made with strict safety standards in place, in a U.S. facility that is GMP compliant and Level 3 SQF certified.

 The upgraded, multi-benefit formula of this supplement is optimized to deliver a well-rounded effect, so it can be used on senior dogs and adults alike.
 In addition to glucosamine, the list of ingredients includes green-lipped mussel (as a natural source of chondroitin), creatine for better muscle mass, Boswellia serrata and turmeric for their anti-inflammatory and pain-reducing properties.
 These poultry-flavored soft chews are tasty too pooches and you won’t have any problem delivering the supplement to your pet.
 This Bayer product is one of the rare on the market that has the National Animal Supplement Council (NASC) Quality Seal.